 Public transport in Jordan

-While Jordan is a highly developed country in areas such as education and health, its public transportation infrastructure is lacking.
-That said, with some planning and patience it is nevertheless possible to get from point A to point B using public transport.
+While Jordan is a highly developed country in areas such as education and health, its public transport infrastructure is lacking.
+Nevertheless, with some planning and patience, it is possible to get from point A to point B using public transport.

 Trains